MicrosoftDocs/visualstudio-docs/docs/profiling/isolate-performance-issue.md

 Let's take a look at a trace from the Instrumentation tool to see if we can try to find out more about what is happening with the threads.

-When the diagnostic data loads, first check the initial *.diagsession* report page that shows Top Insights and the Hot Path.
-In the Instrumentation trace, the Hot Path shows the code path with longest function times in your app.
-These sections may provide tips to help quickly identify performance issues that can be fixed.
+After collecting a trace with the Instrumentation tool and loading it into Visual Studio, we first check the initial *.diagsession* report page that shows summarized data.
 In the collected trace, we use the **Open details** link in the report and then select **Flame Graph**.

 :::image type="content" source="./media/vs-2022/instrumentation-threadpool-starvation-flame-graph.png" alt-text="Screenshot of Flame Graph in the Instrumentation tool.":::